flightstats/hub/util/dhbackup/README.md

 ## Installing

-Run the setup.sh script.
+Extract the tgz archive and then run the setup.sh script.
 This will do the following:

 1. Create a virtualenv named `env`
 2. Activate the virtualenv